Create an Unforgettable Unboxing Experience

 - Inspire your subscribers to share photos of boxes with their friends, in a form of a contest perhaps

-- Do not forget to add your company’s contact information to the box, including social media info and different calls to action (promotions, Android QR codes, the link where they can post a comment/suggestion, etc.)
+- Do not forget to add your company’s contact information to the box, including social media info and different calls to action (promotions, QR codes, a link where they can post a comment/suggestion, etc.)

 This is just the tip of the iceberg, feel free to let your imagination run wild and surprise us with your solutions too!